nod-ai/shark-ui/docs/setup/for_users.md

 ## Configuration

-Now, specify the existing Shortfin text-to-image server so the SHARK UI knows where to send generation requests:
+Now, specify the existing Shortfin text-to-image server so the AMD-SHARK UI knows where to send generation requests:

 1. Open "config/text-to-image.json"
 1. Supply the details for your Shortfin text-to-image server, e.g.: